itsluap/books/the_wrong_answer/chapters/chapter-10-capture.md

 “We’re going to visit a friend,” Alex said, and the sentence sounded like an invitation to tea.

 The friend lived behind a door labeled SIMULTANEITY.
+A room designed to make contradictions feel like cousins.
 The room beyond was circular and kind the way a mouth is kind until it closes.
 Screens wrapped the curve, each with a slice of a story: the crest with five pages in one; four in another; the local paper headline again, again; the council chamber with a banner saying Toward Agreement, then United; a maintenance log page; a child’s drawing of a Unit with the wrong face.

 “Sit,” Alex said.
 “Let the stories hold you.
 We’ll help you where they intersect.”